 Requirements: The septum will be used in the three-coil configuration as used during the g2p measurement.
-The alignment tolerance is $\pm 2$ mm in the horizontal, and $\pm 1/4$ " in the vertical.
-The required excitation will be the same as for g2p.
+The alignment tolerance is ± 2 mm in the horizontal, and $\pm 1/4$ " in the vertical.
+The required excitation will be well less than the maximum that was used during the g2p experiment, so the configuration parameters for this magnet are well known.

 The septum will be used in 3-coil configuration, similar to the g2p configuration.
-Table 5 lists the expected parameters for operating the septum for each measurement.
-Shims will be use to reduce the vertical bore dimension, and so reduce the coil current and thermal power relative to the required field integral.
-The plan is to use the same shims as used by the g2p experiment, which reduce the vertical airgap by 1".
+Also as for g2p, shims will be used to reduce the vertical bore dimension by 2", and so reduce the coil current and thermal power relative to the required field integral.
+The available acceptance with these shims has been considered in calculating the experimental figure of merit.